 Graveyard:

-- RLHF (Ouyang 2022, OpenAI) - Training language models to follow instructions with human feedback
+- InstructGPT: RLHF (Ouyang 2022, OpenAI) - Training language models to follow instructions with human feedback

 - Scratchpad (Nye 2021, MIT & Google) - Show Your Work: Scratchpads for Intermediate Computation with Language Models